kdh4970/SharedMemoryCppToPython/README.md

 # Shared Memory Cpp to Python

+## Dependencies
+Google Protocol Buffer C++ and Python Extension
+> C++ : Build from Ofiicial github repository source.
+> Python : pip install protobuf

 ## Usage
 1. `make` and `./run`
 2. Execute test.py

 ## Description
 Implementation of inter-process communication by using System V based shared memory.

 C++ : Create shared memory and write the data.
 Python : Read shared memory and get the data.
+Google Protocol Buffer : Serialize and Deserialize mesh data to binary string for using shared memory.